Puerto Rico getting funds for power grid 3 years after Maria

 Rep. Nydia M. Velázquez, a New York Democrat, said the timing was notable, three years after the storm knocked out the territory’s problem-plagued electrical grid and caused the longest blackout in U.S. history.

-The White House said $9.6 billion would be to help the Puerto Rico Electrical Power Authority to repair and replace thousands of miles of transmission and distribution lines, electrical substations, power generation systems, office buildings, and make other grid improvements.

-It also released $2 billion for the Puerto Rico Department of Education to repair schools across the island.

-Hurricane Maria slammed into the island in September 2017 with winds of 155 mph, causing an estimated $100 billion in damage and killing nearly 3,000 people, according to the official death toll.
-Even now, thousands of homes are still damaged.

 Power wasn’t restored island-wide until nearly 11 months after the storm.
-Even now, the system remains vulnerable, with outages affecting tens of thousands of people on a regular basis.
+The system remains vulnerable, with outages affecting tens of thousands of people on a regular basis.

+“After the storms utterly destroyed the grid, it created an opportunity to rebuild a cleaner, cheaper and more resilient energy system, but the Trump administration dithered and delayed and refused to deliver timely disaster aid for the people of Puerto Rico,” said Sen. Chuck Schumer, the Senate Democratic leader.

+The White House said $9.6 billion of the new funding is intended to help the Puerto Rico Electrical Power Authority repair and replace thousands of miles of transmission and distribution lines, electrical substations, power generation systems, office buildings, and make other grid improvements.

+It said $2 billion would be for the Puerto Rico Department of Education to repair schools across the island.

+With this latest grant, the White House said the government has allocated about $26 billion for the island’s recovery from Hurricane Maria.
+Congress has approved about $43 billion.

 By BEN FOX